fresh-energy/coding-challenge/README.md

 At Fresh Energy, smart meter data is at the core of what we do.
 We want to see what you can do with it.

-The challenge is to read from a stream of smart meter data, and display the meter's consumption in real time, on a web page.
+The challenge is to read from a stream of simulated smart meter data, display the meter's consumption in real time, respond correctly to control messages in the stream, and display the meter data on a web page.
 We will provide you with a single `.jar` file that produces the data stream.
-We want to see you use [React](https://reactjs.org/) on the frontend, and [Spring Boot](https://spring.io/projects/spring-boot) for the backend.
+You can use whatever technologies you feel comfortable with, but we would encourage you to match our [stack](https://stackshare.io/fresh-energy-gmbh/fresh-energy).
+We use [React](https://reactjs.org/) on the frontend, and [Spring Boot](https://spring.io/projects/spring-boot) for the backend.
 Your submission should be easy to run in a cloud environment like [AWS](https://aws.amazon.com/).

 ## Frontend presentation
 Here's a concept wireframe for how your frontend may look, to give you some inspiration:

 ![Wireframe](images/graph.png "Wireframe")